 What to see at the Western Approaches Museum

 The museum is set in the original Second World War command centre and a visit lets you see the complex much as it would have appeared in the 1940s.
-You are able to see the central operations room (also known as the map room), a cypher room and a NAAFI canteen.
+You can see the central operations room (also known as the map room), a cypher room and a NAAFI canteen.

 It is a similar attraction to the Churchill War Rooms in London but without the high prices and the long queue to get in.
-In contrast to the Churchill War Rooms, in many areas of this museum, you are able to go into the rooms and touch artefacts such as telephones and typewriters and there are even clothes from the wartime era that you can dress up in.
+In contrast to the Churchill War Rooms, in many areas of this museum, you can go into the rooms and touch artefacts such as telephones and typewriters.

-One of the highlights of the museum is the original Gaumont Kalee Dragon projector that was used to show Winston Churchill secret war footage.
+One of the museum’s highlights is the original Gaumont Kalee Dragon projector used to show Winston Churchill’s secret war footage, although Churchill’s bathtub is probably a bigger drawcard for many visitors.

-The museum also includes displays about the work of the Western Approaches Command and life in wartime Liverpool plus an exhibition detailing Canada’s involvement in the Second World War.
+The museum also includes displays about the work of the Western Approaches Command and life in wartime Liverpool.
+There is also an excellent exhibit, a museum within a museum really, about the Wrens and their important role in winning the war.

 Visiting the Western Approaches Museum